junit-team/junit.contrib/README.md

 This is a port of the JUnit theories runner into junit.contrib.

-In addition to being current with the theories implementation in the latest release of JUnit and depending on its core, this implementation contains a resolution for [JUnit GitHub issue 64](http://github.com/KentBeck/junit/issues/64), making it possible for [junit-quickcheck](http://github.com/pholser/junit-quickcheck) to generate values for theory
+In addition to being current with the theories implementation in JUnit 4.11 and depending on its core, this implementation contains a resolution for [JUnit GitHub issue 64](http://github.com/KentBeck/junit/issues/64), making it possible for [junit-quickcheck](http://github.com/pholser/junit-quickcheck) to generate values for theory